VU-Programming/OOFP-repls/README.md

 `toSeq` is used in the tests, but you can also use this in your REPL implementation, same for the `toString`.

 The skeleton comes with an [companion object](https://docs.scala-lang.org/overviews/scala-book/companion-objects.html).
-This used as a factory in the tests.
+In this you have to implement the apply function (a factory method, explained in more depth in [companion object](https://docs.scala-lang.org/overviews/scala-book/companion-objects.html)).
+This will take a sequence of elements, and you should construct a MultiSet from this.
+We use this as a factory in the tests, however you should also use this in your REPL to build a MultiSet.

 ## How to run your implementation